 Shop with a Cop

 The purpose of the event is to foster positive relationships between youth and police officers.
-Young elementary aged children of misfortune, are selected each year, on a referral basis, to shop at Walmart to purchase gifts for themselves and their family.
+Young elementary-aged children of misfortune, are selected each year, on a referral basis, to shop at Walmart to purchase gifts for themselves and their families.
 Each child is given a set amount of money to spend, and each child is assigned to a police officer, who then escorts them around the store and assists in selecting appropriate gifts to purchase.
-After shopping, the children are treated to a catered lunch party, have their gifts wrapped, and enjoy the experience of a lifetime .
+After shopping, the children are treated to a catered lunch party, have their gifts wrapped, and enjoy the experience of a lifetime.

 Anti-Graffiti and Urban Blight Remediation

 Graffiti is regarded by most as a form of criminal damage and can be defined as any inscription, marking, writing, painting or drawing, illicitly scratched, scribbled, drawn, cut, carved, posted, pasted sprayed or painted on any surface.
 The surface upon which the graffiti is applied is normally vertical and in public view, because those who apply their tags or ‘works of art’ want them to be seen.
 Graffiti is applied to stationary objects such as walls, fences, trees, street furniture and street cabinets and also to moving objects, such as railway carriages, buses and commercial vehicles.